OpenMDAO/OpenMDAO/ROADMAP.md

 ### Potential Challenges:
 - Will likely require iterative interaction between the Dev Team and users who are providing test cases, in order to fully capture the nature of what they can and can not currently accomplish with existing APIs.
+It is very possible that we will need a separate small workshop specifically on this topic.

 ## 2) Make low-level modifications to how OpenMDAO handles data-passing in key situations when copying can be avoided
 ### Goal:
-- Make all OpenMDAO models faster and more memory efficient by lowering required memory allocations for data vectors and reducing the need for wasteful copies
+- Make all OpenMDAO models (not just ones that run distributed across HPC resources) faster and more memory efficient by lowering required memory allocations for data vectors and reducing the need for wasteful copies

 ### Potential Challenges:
-- This has the potential to add significant code complexity to the underlying data passing mechanisms, and will need to be handled very carefully to ensure a stable and maintainable result.
+- The envisioned changes could add significant code complexity to the underlying data passing mechanisms, and will need to be handled very carefully to ensure a stable and maintainable result.
-It will probably take a while to implement and test.
+It will probably take a while to implement and test this new idea.
 - It seems possible that, if too much for-looping is added to the data transfer scheme to support this, that in an attempt to speed things up for large HPC applications we may slow them down for low-fidelity applications.
-So some benchmarking will be needed.
+So some benchmarking will be needed to try to ensure that does not happen, but if it does then the way forward is less clear and will require some careful reconsideration of how to retain performance for both types of applications.

 ----------------------------------------------